roboflow/inference/docs/using_inference/inference_pipeline.md

 !!!
 Info

     This is feature preview.
 Please refer to [workflows docs](https://github.com/roboflow/inference/tree/main/inference/enterprise/workflows).

+    Feature preview do not support multiple videos input!

 We are working to make `workflows` compatible with `InferencePipeline`.
 Since version `0.9.16` we introduce an initializer to be used with workflow definitions.
 Here is the example: